-FIGURE 1.5: The Color Options dialog box
+FIGURE 1.5: The Drawing Window Colors dialog box

-- 2. Move to the Color drop-down list, which is below the Window Element drop-down list.
+- 2. Move to the Color drop-down list, which is in the upper-right corner.
 If your drawing area background is currently white, a square followed by the word White is displayed.
-Open the Color drop-down list.
-Scroll to Black (or the background color you want) and select it.
-The drawing area will now be that color, and the cursor color will change to white, as shown in the Model Tab preview window in the upper-left corner of the dialog box. - 3.
+Open the Color drop-down list, and select Black (or the background color you want).
+The drawing area will now be that color, and the cursor color will change to white, as shown in the Model Tab Preview window below. - 3.
 Click the Apply & Close button to close the Color Options dialog box. - 4.
-Don't close the Options dialog box yet. - 5.
-If you want the lines of your crosshair cursor to extend completely across the screen, go to the lower-left corner of the Display tab (lower-right for LT) and move the slider to change the Crosshair Size setting to 100. - 6.
+Don't close the Options dialog box yet.

+- 5. If you want the lines of your crosshair cursor to extend completely across the screen, go to the lower-left corner of the Display tab (lower-right for LT) and move the slider to change the Crosshair Size setting to 100. - 6.
 Click OK to close the Options dialog box.

-Your screen and crosshair cursor will take on their newly assigned colors, and the crosshair lines should extend across the drawing area.
+Your screen and crosshair cursor take on their newly assigned colors, and the crosshair lines extend across the drawing area.

 T I P If you choose a color other than black as the drawing area background color, the color of the crosshair cursor remains the same as it was (black).
-To change the crosshair color, in the Color Options dialog box, open the Window Element drop-down list, and select Model Tab Pointer.
-Then select a color from the Color drop-down list.
+To change the crosshair color, in the Drawing Window Colors dialog box, go to the Interface Element list box, and select Crosshairs.
+Then, select a color from the Color drop-down list.